 Water quality status is indicated by symbol color in the status and trends maps.
 For surface water analytes and some springs and groundwater analytes, percentiles were assigned to ranked status results.
 Ranges of percentiles were established (low: 0th–25th percentile, medium: 25th–75th percentiles, high: 75th–100th percentile) and these three ranges are indicated with different shades of blue color, from light to dark.
 For most of the springs and groundwater analytes, the range is not based on a percentile distribution, but rather a numerical range.
 Note that all ranges are expressed as low, medium or high relative to each other, and high values do not necessarily indicate poor water quality.

 Water quality trends

 Water quality trends are indicated by symbol shape in the status and trends maps.
 An up triangle indicates an increasing trend, while a down triangle indicates a decreasing trend.
 Squares indicate a stable result or a statistically non-significant trend, while circles indicate insufficient data.
+Trends that are changing more than 5% per year are indicated with a small yellow circle in the trend symbol.
 Stations may have insufficient data for a variety of reasons.
 A newly established station that has not been sampled for at least 10 years will have insufficient data for a trend calculation.
 In some cases, a station will have results for some analytes, but not others.
 This report does not attempt to analyze the cause or impacts of any trends, nor are the trend results meant to be forecasts.
 Rather, trends indicate what has happened at the water quality station over the assessment period.